Mortgage Calculator in Washington (January 2025)

 Private Mortgage Insurance

-Private mortgage insurance (PMI) protects lenders if a borrower defaults on a loan.
+Private mortgage insurance (PMI) protects lenders if a borrower defaults.
 It applies to conventional mortgages when the down payment is less than 20%.
 Borrowers must request cancellation once they reach 20% equity, or it will only be automatically removed at 22%.

 How Much Is Private Mortgage Insurance in Washington?